ICTQual Level 4 Diploma in Telecom Engineering 120 Credits – One Year

 Level 4 Diploma in Telecom Engineering 120 Credits – One Year

-To enroll in the ICTQual Level 4 Diploma in Telecom Engineering 120 Credits – 1 Year, candidates must meet the following entry requirements:
+To enrol in the ICTQual Level 4 Diploma in Telecom Engineering 120 Credits – 1 Year, candidates must meet the following entry requirements:

 The ICTQual Level 4 Diploma in Telecom Engineering 120 Credits – One Year consists of 12 study units, each with specific learning outcomes.
-Upon completion of the course, students will have gained essential skills and knowledge to thrive in the telecommunications industry.
 Below are the learning outcomes for each individual unit.

 Unit 1: Introduction to Telecommunications Systems